mdaliyan/farsi-request/README.md

 ## Usage

-##### Automatic character replacement
+#### 1. Auto-Replace arabic characters
-To achieve this, you should add this middleware to the kernel.
+To activate this, you should add this middleware to the kernel.
 ```php
 // app/Http/Kernel.php